James A. Jensen: Cooperation with rock hounds

 As noted above, part of his success in finding specimens was due to his interest in "rock hounds" who jointly combed thousands of square miles of ground each year.
 He visited them every year or so, cultivating their friendship with gifts of dinosaur bones in return for information about their latest finds.
 In several instances, he named new dinosaurs after the person who led him to it.

 Education

 Another legacy was Jensen's interest in educating the public about dinosaurs.
 He enthusiastically educated the public by welcoming them into his quarries each summer.
-He received hundreds of letters from school kids and answered them all.
+He received hundreds of letters from school children and answered them all.
 In spite of the fact that BYU denied Jensen a teaching role, he encouraged graduate students to take up the profession.
 Today, there is a small group of graduate students who became paleontologists as a result of his efforts.

 BYU Museum of Paleontology

 The BYU Museum of Paleontology was built around Jensen's collection.